-Yes, this moist pumpkin bread freezes incredibly well.
+Yes, this cinnamon pumpkin bread freezes incredibly well.
 Let it cool to room temperature and then wrap it in plastic wrap.
 To thaw it, simply place the loaf on your counter overnight.

 First and foremost, you MUST use pumpkin puree and not pumpkin pie filling for this cinnamon pumpkin bread recipe.
 Pumpkin pie filling is sweetened and spiced and will mess up the flavor of this bread.